aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 terminal, you would have to first disable VSCode's Git authentication
 handler:

-- Head over to `File > Preferences > Settings`.
+1. Head over to `File > Preferences > Settings`.
-- Search for `git.terminalAuthentication`.
+2. Search for `git.terminalAuthentication`.
-- Uncheck the option.
+3. Uncheck the option.
+4. Open a new integrated terminal.

 ### Jupyter Lab